Vladimir Kolpakov: Investigation

 During the initial investigation into Sazonova's murder, operatives took all possible measures to identify the killer.
 Approximately 300 people were questioned and more than 100 tests were conducted in conjunction with various searches, but officers were unable to uncover any possible clues.
 The murder itself caused panic among most of the residents, while some attempted to take advantage of it and scammed people under the pretext of building a monument for Sazonova.

 At the time, Kolpakov lived on neighboring Ablukova Street and was considered a suspect due to the fact that he was unmarried, lived by himself, and was known to befriend local children.
-Suspicious against him intensified after Sazonova's parents told investigators that their daughter would never talk to a stranger.
+Suspicion against him intensified after Sazonova's parents told investigators that their daughter would never talk to a stranger.
 During questioning, Kolpakov provided an alibi for the date of Sazonova's disappearance, claiming that he spent most of the day helping a friend move out of an apartment before spending the night at a female friend's apartment, which he left on the afternoon of the following day.
 For unknown reasons, the investigator who conducted the interrogation never attempted to verify his alibi, allowing Kolpakov to be dismissed as a suspect.